 Let's look at this again.
 The way introvert/extrovert is understood today is very different from what psychologist C.G.Jung intended when he introduced those terms into psychology a century ago.
 He saw introversion and extroversion as just two possible aspects of everyone's character.
 In his book Psychological Types, he wrote this: There is a further fact … Continue reading Rescuing Psychology |the Introvert/Extrovert misunderstanding

-Recently I rediscovered the 'Big Five' personality traits.
+Recently I re-examined the 'Big Five' personality traits.
 This was in a 2007 online article by psychologist Nathalie Nahai (A Large-Scale Personality Research Method, also published in the 2017 anthology, Know This, edited by John Brockman, published by Harper Perennial and the Edge Foundation).
 They aren't new.
-The idea began in United States Air Force in … Continue reading The Big Five Personality Traits | Where did the Introverts go?
+The idea began in United States Air Force in … Continue reading The Big Five Personality Traits | Where did the introverts go?
+What about autism?

 Some years ago I discovered that there was no website devoted to solitary people.
 So I created one and called it Loner's Highway – my previous blog that concentrated on the nature and life-experience of loners.
 But most loners are shy, and I began to regret leaving other shy people out, so I returned to … Continue reading Loners | Introverts, or ‘auties’ on the spectrum?

 Yes, this is the new title of this site.
 Though I'm still fond of 'Shy Highway', the title I've used since 2007, my interests obviously are too far-ranging.
 Since I was a boy entering school, my view of the world around me has been different from that of anyone I've met.
 That wasn't always positive. … Continue reading Alternative World |New perspectives on autism, shyness, literature and history, psychology and science, life, the universe and everything